Ward Van Orman

-Ward Tunte Van Orman (September 2, 1894 in Lorain, Ohio - March 11, 1978) was an American engineer, inventor and balloonist.
+Ward Tunte Van Orman (September 2, 1894 - March 11, 1978) was an American engineer, inventor and balloonist.
 A lifelong employee of Goodyear Tire and Rubber Company credited with invention of Goodyear's inflatable life raft and self-sealing fuel tank, Van Orman set an unprecedented record of winning five annual National Balloon Races (including the first ever Litchfield Trophy issued by Goodyear's Paul Litchfield in 1925), participating in ten and winning three International Gordon Bennett Races (1926, 1929, 1930).

 Biography

 Born in Lorain, Ohio, Van Orman was inclined to science and mechanics since childhood.
 At school he managed to save enough cash to enroll in Case School of Applied Science.
 In 1917 he graduated with a perfect 4.0 GPA and joined the staff of Goodyear in Akron, Ohio; in 1918 he qualified for a balloon and airship pilot's license.
 His first invention, a leakproof cover for gasoline tanks, was filed in 1921 and patented in 1928; eventually, he developed reliable self-sealing fuel tanks.
 Later in life, Van Orman (who preferred to be called simply "Van") considered his inventions, and not the record flights, his greatest accomplishments.

 During the 1925 International Race Van Orman performed world's first emergency night landing of a balloon on a deck of a steamship at high seas.
 The race took off June 9, 1925 at Brussels; at first the Goodyear III balloon floated over France towards Spain but then a change in wind dragged it into Atlantic Ocean.
 Van Orman's partner, Carl Wollam, desperate about inevitable death by drowning, intoxicated himself with cognac and attempted suicide at least twice.
 As Van Orman struggled to restrain Wollam from jumping overboard, he noticed navigation lights of a ship that turned out to be a small German freighter, Vaterland.
 Van Orman flashed morse code messages to the captain, who assisted the landing by turning on all available lighting and steering the ship towards the descending balloon.
 The balloon safely landed on Vaterlands forward deck.
 Van Orman and captain Rudolf Norman remained friends for life.
 This flight was the longest in the 1925 International Race, but Van Orman was disqualified and denied the Gordon Bennett trophy according to the race rules requiring landing to be on land.
 Fifty years after this event, Van Orman was still bitterly hurt by the disqualification: "the memory of that unfair decision never has grown dim".